davidmatsolo/Maze_solution/README.md

 # Maze_solution
-Using maze generator agent and using a* to solve the maze
+Using maze generator agent and using a* agents through akka to solve the maze